outravoj/SNLP-Project/README.md

 * LSH/best_model_state.bin - Best trained SELECTRA model
 * LSH/lsh_model.pickle - Saved LSH model for querying
 * LSH/sentences_dict.json - The indexed sentences from Gather_save_sentences.ipynb

+## Running the code
+If you want try out the trained LSH model with the best SELECTRA, you can download this folder but you have to change the paths present in the file.
+As this project was done in Google Colab, you have to change the path in the following manner.
+For every path, which consists of: '/content/gdrive/MyDrive/Colab Notebooks/SNLP projekt', you have to change just the path preceding 'SNLP projekt'.